mainettis/darksun/docs/workflow.md

 ![base pull request](images/PRMaster.jpg)

-But, you're working on a fork, so you don't want to compary the master branches becaues they're the same anyway.
+But, you're working on a fork, so you don't want to compare the master branches because they're the same anyway.
 To select the branch you're working on, click on `compare across forks`.
 Once you do that, you will see the options change to something like this:

 ![fork pull request](images/PRFork.jpg)

-On the ***right*** set of drop-down boxes (to the right side of the left-pointing arrow), choose your repository in the first drop down (`<your_user_name>/darksun`) and choose the branch you want to merge in the second drop down box (<branchname>).
+On the ***right*** set of drop-down boxes (to the right side of the left-pointing arrow), choose your repository in the first drop down (`<your_user_name>/darksun`) and choose the branch you want to merge in the second drop down box (`<branchname>`).

 It will also request you add some text as to why you're requesting this pull to the primary repository.
 Add some discussion as to what changes you made, what your intended behavior for the new items is and any other pertinent information necessary to ensure smooth integration into the primary repostitory.
 When you're done, click on the big green button and either send the pull request or save it as a draft request for later submission.